caotic-co/caos/README.md

  - **update** - Download the project dependencies
  - **check** - Validate the downloaded dependencies
  - **test** - Run all the unit tests using the unittest framework
+ - **unittest** - Run all the unit tests on a given path using the unittest framework
  - **run** - Execute the main entry point script for the project
  - **python** -  Provide an entry point for the virtual environment's python
  - **pip** -  Provide quick access for the virtual environment's pip module